abbad/JamHubScratch/README.md

 JamHubScratch
 =============

-Application to help musician find their way through life.
+Application to help musician in communicating and sharing ideas.

+Main language used for application is Python.